 Some say solitude revives the movement.
 It has for me before.
 Yet, hunt as I might, no extended stillness can be found.
 Weeks on end of crisis and survival.
 I might go into details on all the ways life has been upside down, but they’d be no different than any other mom on a given day in a given life.
 I’ve heard it said that motherhood is a season.
 The idea is to wait out the season, like waiting for a storm to pass.
 And as children grow up and move on, the chance comes for a mother to experience being human again.
-This idea is not reality for those of us who have spread our child bearing years out.
+This idea is not reality for those of us who have spread our childbearing years out.
 Our last child we had when I was 42.
 I will be 60 when she is on her own.
-And so self actualization has to be intentional.
+And so self-actualization has to be intentional.
 But how?
-How does one not loose the drive, the tug, the rhythm of the ground underfoot?
-I need to know as I’m loosing it.
+How does one not lose the drive, the tug, the rhythm of the ground underfoot?
+I need to know as I’m losing it.
 Looking out from starting gate, I see nothing but one impossible task after another… no writing, or the solitude it takes.
 Hope and I part ways.
-I concede to something possible, like getting a good night kiss placed on cheek, prayers said, door closed, head for bathroom, cool water over tired face, cream applied thick to hold disappointment lines at bay, I have a secret wish that in the quiet of evening time, words and me will move together once again.
+I concede to something possible, like getting a good night kiss placed on cheek, prayers said, door closed, head for bathroom, cool water over my tired face, cream applied thick to hold disappointment lines at bay, I have a secret wish that in the quiet of evening time, words and me will move together once again.
 The knocking door.… “Momma, I need a drink of water”.
 And once again, paper waits.